 Our examiners and dermatologist are experienced in visual scalp assessment and dandruff severity, working to relevant end-points such as severity scores (TSS) (sum of erythema, scaling and pruritus), Investigator’s Global Assessment scale, scalp area, redness/erythema, papules/pustules, excoriation, crusts/scars and blemishes, itching and flaking skin, which are associated with severe dandruff conditions.

 Dandruff Clinical Trials Participant Recruitment

 Our recruitment solutions can be tailored to your study’s needs.
-Our participant database is one of the largest in the industry and currently includes over 12,000 participants.
+Our participant database is one of the largest in the industry.
 We are able to select participants based on age, gender and brand loyalty.
 We can provide panels with specific consumer profiles based on consumer preferences, habits and attitudes, hair or scalp conditions.

 Dandruff Instrumental Evaluation and Bioanalysis

 Intertek’s examiners utilise multiple measurement techniques to evaluate dandruff during clinical trials.
 These include the Biox Aquaflux which allows assessment of the transepidermal water-loss (TEWL), Dermalab pin probe which measures skin hydration, the Courage & Khazaka Sebumeter which records sebum measurement.
 These are complemented by controlled clinical photography.